 Related article: How to get out of your comfort zone

 If you’ve had trouble setting financial goals or sticking to them, coming up with your personal definition of success can provide you with a clearer mental picture that will act as a motivator.
 If you haven’t taken the time recently to question whether the path you’re on is actually taking you where you want to go then revisiting your definition of success might allow you to determine whether you need a change of direction.
 If you’re too caught up in focusing on what’s immediately in front of you and getting through the day to day and haven’t made time to take a look up at the horizon line then creating a definition of success can help re-ignite your motivation and passion for your path.

 Related article: Setting financial goals

 I’m learning that the biggest changes in life can be the most powerful because of the way they force us to redefine and refocus our life direction.
-One of my favourite quotes reminds be that I’m a “human being not a human doing” – why not spend a little time this week thinking about who you want to be?
+One of my favorite quotes reminds me that I’m a “human being, not a human doing” – why not spend a little time this week thinking about who you want to be?
 You may be surprised at what you discover.